MikeData/databaker_docs/selection.rst

 There is also an excellent reference for databaker1 (we use databaker2).

 WARNING - Some of the functions have changed.
-So while its worth a look, stick to the following shared functionality. https://sensiblecodeio.github.io/quickcode-ons-docs/lang/function_reference.html
+So while its worth a look, stick to the listed shared functionality please. https://sensiblecodeio.github.io/quickcode-ons-docs/lang/function_reference.html

 Bags